 Tips and FAQs

-This recipe can easily be halved and cooked in a 9×9 pan.
+This recipe can easily be halved and cooked in a 9x9 pan.
 Cooking time will adjust to 25-30 minutes.

-Hotdish can be covered and stored in the refrigerated for 3-4 days.
-For best results, reheat at 350 degrees for 30 minutes, or until the casserole reaches an internal temperature of at least 140 degrees.
+Cover and store in the refrigerator for 3-4 days.
+For best results, reheat at 350°F for 30 minutes, or until the casserole reaches an internal temperature of at least 140°.